-Distance education is an alternative method of taking credit courses whereby the majority of the instruction occurs when the student and the instructor are not in the same place at the same time.
+Online learning is an alternative method of taking credit courses whereby the majority of the instruction occurs when the student and the instructor are not in the same place at the same time.
 Information is distributed through learning technologies to students who have time constraints, work schedule conflicts or are otherwise unable to attend classes at a specific college location at a designated time.
 All first-time hybrid and online students are required to complete a one-time online orientation in Blackboard, Wor-Wic's learning management system.
 This self-paced orientation is available in Blackboard within 24 hours after a student registers for his or her first hybrid or online course and should be completed prior to the start of classes.
 First-time hybrid and online students can access their hybrid or online course in Blackboard only if the orientation has been successfully completed.
-Wor-Wic offers the following distance education options:
+Online learning includes the following options: